DheerajMadda/test/README_Trainer.md

 - It is suggested to use PyTorch 2.0 and above, as the Trainer is tested for the same. </br>

+- It is recommended to use [torchmetrics](https://pypi.org/project/torchmetrics/) as it supports computations on "cpu" as well as "cuda". </br>

 - To get started with this Trainer, please go through [this](https://github.com/tpjesudhas/cv_component/tree/main/core/CV_Utils/Trainer/notebooks/1_Torch_Trainer_Tutorial.ipynb) notebook. </br>

 </br>